gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales nodded slowly.
 "Then we'd better get going."
 The tech in his temples sparkled.
-An answering glitter danced beneath the raccoon's fur and then the creature disappeared through a hole barely wide enough for its shoulders.
+An answering glitter danced beneath the raccoon's fur.
+The creature disappeared through a hole barely wide enough for its shoulders.

 It took Wales, Edson, and a crowbar improvised out of a table leg to open the basement's battered metal door.